kubermatic/docs/content/developer-platform/service-providers/servlet/_index.en.md

    workspace.
 This service (not to be confused with Kubernetes services) reserves an API group in the organization for itself, like `databases.example.corp` (two `Services` must not register the same API group).
-2. After the `Service` is created, KDP will reconcile it and provide appropriate credentials for the Servlet (e.g. by creating a Kubernetes Secret with a preconfigured kubeconfig in it).
+2. After the `Service` is created, KDP will reconcile it, create an `APIExport` object and provide appropriate credentials for the Servlet (e.g. by creating a Kubernetes Secret with a preconfigured kubeconfig in it).
 3. A service owner will now take these credentials and the configured API group and use them to setup the Servlet.
 It is assumed that the service owner (i.e. the cluster-admin in a service cluster) wants to make some resources (usually CRDs) available to use inside of KDP.
 4. The service owner uses the Servlet Helm chart (or similar deployment technique) to install the Servlet in their cluster.
-This in itself won't do much besides registering the Servlet in the platform by setting a `status` on the Service object (there might also be a need to not just have the `Service` object, but also a Servlet object).
 5. To actually make resources available in the platform, the service owner now has to create a set of `PublishedResource` objects.
 The configuration happens from their point of view, meaning they define how to publish a CRD in the platform, defining renaming rules and other projection